Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 EasyBuy4u/istockphoto

-Some stores will charge more for spices and seasonings than others, so shop smart and price them out first.
+Some stores charge more for spices and seasonings than others, so shop smart and compare prices first.
 Store brands also tend to be cheaper than brand names like McCormick.

 13. Snack-Sized Packs